AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Duration:**     :: Concentration, up to 1 minute
 You create a 20-foot-radius sphere of yellow, nauseating gas centered on a point within range.
 The cloud spreads around corners, and its area is Heavily Obscured.
 The cloud lingers in the air for the duration.

 Each creature that is completely within the cloud at the start of its turn must make a Constitution Saving Throw.
 On a failed save, the creature is Poisoned, and must spend its action while Poisoned turn retching and reeling.
-Creatures that don't need to breathe or are immune to the Poisoned condition automatically succeed on this Saving Throw.
-An affected creature can repeat this Saving Throw at the end of each of its turns, ending the effect on a success.
+The Poisoned Condition persists even after the creature leaves the cloud.
+Creatures that don't need to breathe or are immune to the Poisoned Condition automatically succeed on this Saving Throw.
+A Poisoned creature can repeat this Saving Throw at the end of each of its turns, ending the effect on a success.

 A moderate wind disperses the cloud after 4 rounds.
 A strong wind disperses it after 1 round.